Croatia wildlife centre gets by on love and a pittance

 The aim is to help the animals recuperate and return to the wild as soon as possible.
 Human visitors are not allowed.

-"We want to minimize contact with humans.
+"We want to minimise contact with humans.
 A wild animal must remain wild and should not get used to people, so tourism would only hurt them," he said.

 Sometimes they don't succeed and an animal becomes too tame for release into the wild.
 One of those is Mr Fox, who calmly eats from Horvat's hand while his five wild brethren keep chasing their bushy tails in a nearby cage.